Genetics and Evolution

 Objectives

-4. Understand the importance of mitosis and meiosis;
+5. Understand the importance of mitosis and meiosis in hereditary and evolutionary terms;

-5. Characterize the normal human karyotype and identify the most significant chromosomal abnormalities;
+6. Recognise the normal human karyotype and identify significant chromosomal mutations;

 Program